 Asset management allows the application to manage an asset over the different stages of the asset life cycle from the need for an asset, its disposal, including its managing of the potential post and disposal liabilities.

-Asset management is based on the set of few fundamentals:
+Asset management is based on the set of few objectives:

 1. Value of Asset to the Organization